pgrones/advent-of-code-2015/README.md

 # advent-of-code-2015

-Day 23 is the best :)
+Days 21 and 23 are the best :)

 My solution for day 20 is dumb :(